mozerpol/dotfiles/neoVim/README.md

 informations such as "How do I open NERDTree automatically when Vim starts?" or "How can I close Vim automatically when NERDTree is the last window?".

-## TODO:
 ### vim-devicons  <a name="vim-dev"></a> [UP↑](#tof)
 Adds filetype-specific icons to *nerdtree*, *vim-airline* and more.

 ##### How to install
 Add to *init.vim* file `Plug 'ryanoasis/vim-devicons'` and `:PlugInstall`. <br/>
-And very important info: "Always load the vim-devicons as the very last one".
+And very important info: "Always load the vim-devicons as the very last one". <br/>
+So if you do each step from [here](#vim-airline) you need also install this plugin.
+After this everything should work correct.

 Project page: https://github.com/ryanoasis/vim-devicons